A holistic weekend of yoga and easy walking, surrounded by the nature of Snowdonia...

-Nant Gwynant and Beddgelert – Starting from the pretty village of Beddgelert, we can walk an undulating trail that runs through the valley, alongside rivers and lakes, and which climbs up the flanks of hills.
-We’ll have extensive views down the Nant Gwynant valley, and even to the sides of Snowdon itself.
+Nant Gwynant and Beddgelert – Starting from the achingly beautiful village of Beddgelert there’s an undulating trail that snakes its way through the valley alongside rivers and lakes, and gently climbs up the flanks of the surrounding hills.

 Saturday afternoon onwards

 Once back at the guesthouse, there’s plenty of downtime before a restorative yoga session (purely optional) that will ease your muscles after the day’s exertions.

 Then we pull out the stops to serve a dinner that will amply replete the appetites of the ravenous and leave everybody feeling satisfied with their day’s activities, no doubt with the odd story or two being told!

 Take advantage of the final yoga session, this time at 8am so you can have a lie-in, to leave you feeling energised for the day ahead.

 Today we seek out some of the more hidden, quieter parts of the Snowdonia National Park for a gentle stroll.